olamijinadebayo/blog/README.md

 * view the blog posts entered by the writer
 * Comment on blog posts submitted by the writer.
 * View the most recent posts.
+* It allows a writer to submit posts by accessing the writers page on the navbar only if the have access to  the username and password.

 The application allows the writer to: